ptrr/dotfiles-2/README.md

 ## Credits

-The wallpaper image file is courtesy of [Paul Morris on Unsplash](https://unsplash.com/photos/PaNxe-QJwhE).
+The wallpaper image file is courtesy of [Galina N on Unsplash](https://unsplash.com/photos/AgWVcQz1bOA).
 Used under the terms of the Unsplash license.

 The slick greeter background is courtesy of [Michael Fertig on Unsplash](https://unsplash.com/photos/DWWe3bhkj9k).
 Used under the terms of the Unsplash license.